cf73/humanity/content/collections/articles/for-reasons-that-are-not-well-understood-wars-codes-are-safer-for-most-of-us-than-loves.md

     content:
       -
         type: text
-        text: 'Titled "Roger Federer as religious experience," this is a deeply insightful, fun, and unusual analysis that tells us much about human choices around how we understand our differences and resolve our conflicts.'
+        text: 'Titled '
       -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'Roger Federer as Religious Experience'
+      -
+        type: text
+        text: ', this is about understanding differences and resolving conflicts:'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Here is another of David Foster Wallace''s observations: "Beauty is not the goal of competitive sports, but high-level sports are a prime venue for the expression of human beauty.
-The relation is roughly that of courage to war."'
-  -
-    type: paragraph
+        text: '"Of course, in men’s sports no one ever talks about beauty or grace or the body.
+Men may profess their “love” of sports, but that love must always be cast and enacted in the symbology of war: elimination vs. advance, hierarchy of rank and standing, obsessive statistics, technical analysis, tribal and/or nationalist fervor, uniforms, mass noise, banners, chest-thumping, face-painting..."'
 article_text:
   -
     type: paragraph